thegetty/quire-docs/content/resources/workshop.md

 1. Find any image you want and save it in the `_assets/images/` folder (the file name must be all lowercase and use dashes instead of spaces)
 2. Go to the `figures.yaml` file and create a new entry.
 A new entry leads off with a dash.
 Make sure that all text indentations are aligned with the other entries or your will receive an error when you try to preview.
-3. Create an `id` for that image (must be all lowercase and use dashes instead of spaces and also must start with a letter) and write whatever you want for the label, caption, and credit
+3. Create an `id` for that image.
+It must be all lowercase, use dashes instead of spaces, and must start with a letter (for example, `fig-15`.)
+Then write whatever you want for the label, caption, and credit
-4. The `src` will be the image file name (ending in .jpeg or .png)
+4. The `src` will be the image file name (ending in .jpg or .png)
 5. Now go back to the `essay.md` file, and change the `id` in the shortcode `{% figure 'fig-2' 'is-pulled-right' %}` to the `id` you just created
 6. In your CLI, press Control-C to stop the preview
 7. Type the command `quire preview` to restart the preview